newnetdev/NetworkToCode-Class/labs/Ansible_Lab_01_Deploy_Basic_Configs.md

 ntc@ntc:ansible$
 ```

 Take note of the PLAY RECAP.
-You can see that the *changed* flag is 0 for all IOS CSR devices because no change occurred.
-However, notice how *changed* is 1 for each Juniper vMX device since a change occurred.
+You can see that the *changed* flag is 0 for all IOS CSR devices because no change occurred (because the **ios_config** module is idempotent).

+However, notice how *changed* is equal to 1 for each Juniper vMX device since a change occurred.

-##### Step 11
+##### Step 3

 Re-run the playbook one more time ensuring you don't see any changes.

 ```
-ntc@ntc:ansible$ ansible-playbook -i lab-inventory snmp-config-01.yml -u ntc -k SSH password:
+ntc@ntc:ansible$ ansible-playbook -i inventory snmp-config-01.yml -u ntc -k SSH password:

 PLAY [PLAY 1 - DEPLOYING SNMP CONFIGURATIONS ON IOS] **********************************************************